gomathishankar28/ms2_desi_wagon/testing.md

 ## **Issues found and fixed during Coding**

-1. Blinking Truck icon used in the schdule section was hugging the city name.
+1. Blinking Truck icon used in the schedule section was hugging the city name.
 Just Setting margin and padding did not help
-    > **Solution** - Fixed by changing the Span element display property to inline block for the margin values to take effect.Span Element by default has display property set to inline.
+    > **Solution** - Span Element by default has display property set to inline.Fixed by changing the Span element display property to inline block for the margin values to take effect.

 2. Schedule table did not render well on small and medium screens
     > **solution** - Fixed by using accordions for smaller and medium screens.